Adani shares fall after India securities depository freezes foreign funds' accounts

-Adani Enterprises (ADEL.NS) and Nifty 50-listed Adani Ports and Special Economic Zone (APSE.NS) were the top losers, plunging more than 15% each.
+Adani Enterprises and Nifty 50-listed Adani Ports and Special Economic Zone were the top losers, plunging more than 15% each.

 The NSDL has frozen the accounts of Albula Investment Fund, Cresta Fund and APMS Investment Fund, its website shows without citing a reason for the freeze.